CoVoMix2: Advancing Zero-Shot Dialogue Generation with Fully Non-Autoregressive Flow Matching: Experimental Setup

 Although other models are capable of dialogue generation, we exclude Dia\cite{githubGitHubNarilabsdia}, CoVoMix\cite{zhang2024covomix}, and NotebookLM~\cite{deepmindNotebookLM} from our comparisons.
 Dia tends to produce unnaturally rapid and truncated dialogues, and CoVoMix is trained exclusively on 8kHz audio, leading to low-fidelity outputs that are not directly comparable to our high-quality generation setting.
 NotebookLM is not open-sourced, preventing us from making a reasonable comparison.

 To comprehensively assess the recognition accuracy and speaker consistency, we adopt the following objective evaluation metrics: Real-Time Factor (RTF), Word Error Rate (WER), Speaker-Aware Word Error Rate (SA-WER)~\cite{kanda2020joint}, Speaker-Aware Speaker Similarity (SA-SIM) and UTMOS~\cite{baba2024utmosv2}.
 Specifically, We measure the RTF on a single NVIDIA A100 machine.
-We utilize market leading automatic speech recognition and diarization tool to transcribe the generated speech, and we calculate the SA-WER for each word and their corresponding speaker identity.
+We utilize Microsoft Fast Transcription API~\footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-to-text\#fast-transcription}} as automatic speech recognition and diarization tool to transcribe the generated speech, and we calculate the SA-WER for each word and their corresponding speaker identity.
 The SA-SIM enhances SIM by ensuring that the similarity is computed between embeddings attributed to the speaker identity detected by the diarization model.
 We utilize WavLM-TDNN~\cite{chen2022wavlm} to extract the speaker embeddings.

 We perform a human evaluation on the generated dialogue examples.
 We conducted a Comparable Mean Opinion Score (CMOS) experiment to assess user preference in terms of speaker turn handling, interactivity, fluency, and coherence.
 15 professional linguistic experts provide judges for all subjective evaluations.
 They provide a rating to the second audio, which is randomly selected from a pair of audios, in the (-3 to +3) range.
 Detailed instructions are in Appendix \ref{appendix:cmos}.